The RMTC Team

 Session Leaders

-Classes led by Session Leaders offer a wonderful opportunity for students to expand their Tai Chi experience.
-These experienced practitioners are generously volunteering their time and expertise to guide small groups, allowing students to learn from different perspectives, deepen their understanding, and explore new approaches to technique and form.
-Working with a variety of leaders is a chance to challenge yourself, refine your skills, and discover aspects of Tai Chi you may not have encountered before.
+Classes with our Session Leaders offer a wonderful opportunity for students to expand their Tai Chi experience.
+They are generously volunteering their time and expertise to guide small groups, allowing students to learn from different perspectives, deepen their understanding, and explore new approaches to technique and form.
+Working with different leaders is a chance to challenge yourself, refine your skills, and discover aspects of Tai Chi you may not have encountered before.
 For the Session Leaders, it’s an opportunity to share their passion, develop their leadership skills, and engage more deeply with the art they love—all under the guidance of Sifu Jenny.

-The Friday sessions promise to be an exciting and rewarding experience for everyone involved.
-With a variety of leaders, each bringing their own skills, insights, and enthusiasm, students can look forward to dynamic, interesting, and inspiring sessions.
-It’s a chance to see Tai Chi from new perspectives, challenge yourself in fresh ways, and enjoy the energy and creativity that each Session Leader brings to the class.
+The Friday sessions are an exciting and rewarding experience for everyone involved.
+Each RMTC Session Leader brings their own skills, insights, and enthusiasm, so students can look forward to dynamic, interesting, and inspiring sessions.

 Tony Weston: Session Leader Chen style